 So beyond the obvious “God told us to” (which is a really good reason in and of itself), why do we homeschool?

 Dean grew up as the 6th of eight kids.
 He didn’t like school.
 He didn’t do well in school.
 Did I mention he didn’t like school?
 He wanted and still wants our kids to have the one-on-one, smaller ratio, geared to individual learning styles that being homeschooled brings.

-I grew up the oldest of three children.
-I LOVED school and everything about school.
+I grew up the oldest of three children and I LOVED school and everything about school.
 I loved the structure, the books, the learning.
 All of it.
 Until I got to high school.
 Then three things really tripped me up.

 1. The peer stuff.
 I looked for love in all the wrong places.
 I was a mess.
 It’s only by God’s grace that I didn’t get into more trouble than I did.
 That is a story for another day though.

 2. The so-called literature.
 Some of the required reading still haunts me to this day.
 I am totally creeped out by George Orwell’s 1984, among other books.
 It amazes me the stuff that high-schoolers are required to read.
 And then we wonder why they’re even more depressed and emotionally messed up than before.

 3. The idea presented by many of my teachers that all views are valid, that the goal is always the top of the mountain and all roads lead there.
 But then, they said, stand for something or you’ll fall for anything.
 It was incredibly confusing for me.

 So just what do we hope to give our children by homeschooling them?